Life Goes On (TV series)

-Life Goes On is an American comedy drama television series that aired on ABC from September 12, 1989, to May 23, 1993.
+Life Goes On is an American comedy drama television series broadcast on ABC from September 12, 1989, to May 23, 1993.
 The show centers on the Thatcher family living in suburban Chicago: Drew, his wife Libby, and their children Paige, Rebecca and Charles, who is known as Corky.
 Life Goes On was the first television series to feature a major character with Down syndrome.